 Simply put, there are lots of Goldendoodle colors that you can purchase from a breeder.
 With the surging popularity of the English Goldendoodle breed due to their hypoallergenic, nonshedding, and easy temperaments they are being bred in all different sizes and colors.
 As one of the most friendly, affectionate, and playful dog breeds, you’ll see Goldendoodle colors range from white to apricot to dark black.
 Breeders are getting fancier with their colors and you’ll even see some rare multi-color Goldendoodles like parti Goldendoodles or phantom Goldendoodles.
 With the advancement in DNA tests, Goldendoodle breeders have the capability to virtually create any color coat.

 Despite being called a “Golden” doodle, these designer dogs come in so many different colors other than Golden.
 So how do you choose which Goldendoodle color is right for you?
-We Love Doodles has compiled the full range of Goldendoodle colors to help you decide with coat color is right for you and which color you think is the cutest.
+We Love Doodles has compiled the full range of Goldendoodle colors to help you decide which coat color is right for you and which color you think is the cutest.
 So let’s learn about all the different types of Goldendoodle colors and admire a whole lot of cute pictures!

 Why are there so many Goldendoodle Colors?